Protecting Your Interests In Parental Relocation Situations

-At The Haston Law Firm, we represent parents in North Houston and nearby communities who want to move children out of the area as well as parents with possession orders who are opposed to the move.
+At The Haston Law Firm, P.C., we represent parents in North Houston and in nearby communities who want to move children out of the area as well as parents with possession orders who are opposed to the move.
 Let us handle your legal issues with your children.

 If you are the parent who wants to move with a child, the court will want to know your reasons for wanting to move.
 Examples of justifiable reasons for parental relocation include: